Madness-Gaming-Network/MadGuard/README.md

 ## Decisions

 - Golang, because:
-  - Wireguard, Caddy, Pocketbase, and more are built with it
+  - WireGuard, Caddy, Pocketbase, and more are built with it
   - Way more documentation, resources, and examples
   - Simpler syntax
     - Supposedly better for ChatGPT (GitHub Copilot) prompting too?